The-going/evlproject/content/core/_index.md

 ## Everything is a file {#everything-is-a-file}

-The nice thing about the file semantics is that it may solve general problems for our embedded co-kernel:
+The nice thing about the file semantics is that it may solve general problems for our embedded real-time core:

 - it can organize resource management for EVL's kernel objects.
 If every element we export to the user is represented by a file, we can